 Margaret Stevenson joined Kenyon’s faculty in 2021.
 Her research interests are aimed at exploring the experiences of marginalized populations within the justice system through methodologically rigorous research rooted in social psychological theory.
 In one branch of research, for instance, she has examined how juvenile offender and victim race influences legal decision-makers’ perceptions of juvenile offenders of violent and sexual crime.
 Her peer-reviewed journal articles and book chapters focus on applying principles of social psychology toward understanding miscarriages of justice within the legal system that predominantly affect disadvantaged populations (i.e., racial minorities).
 Her recent Oxford University Press edited books, "Criminal Juries in the 21st Century: Psychological Science and the Law" and "The Legacy of Racism for Children: Psychology, Law, and Public Policy," address racial discrimination within the justice system.

 Previously, Stevenson was a faculty member at the University of Evansville from 2008 until 2021, where she also served as director of the Honors Program.
-In 2020, she was elected president-elect of the American Psychological Association (APA) Division 37’s Section on Child Maltreatment.
+She currently serves as president of the American Psychological Association (APA) Division 37’s Section on Child Maltreatment (2023-2024).

 Areas of Expertise